Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 ## Query Languages

+@martin S is this needed?
+Should we be putting all the query language bits together ?

 ### Lucene Query Language

-The Lucene query API is built on top the Lucene standard query parser.
-The query language syntax is described in details on the project web site[1].
+The Lucene query API is built on top of the Lucene standard query parser.
+The query language syntax is described in details on the project web site.

 This page doesn’t repeat what is written in that documentation; instead, it provides things specific to Alfresco that should be considered when using this query language.

-#### Fields
+### Fields

 Fields are special attributes that can be used in queries and that are not part of any content model.
 The behavior and the usage of these attributes is in common with the AFTS query language.

-#### Properties
+### Properties

 Properties are attributes defined in an Alfresco content model.
 They are identified by qualified names, meaning they are composed of: